Minyo Crusaders

-The ensemble after performing at the 2023 Japan Festival.

 Minyo Crusaders (民謡クルセイダーズ) is a Japanese musical group that reworks traditional Japanese folk songs (min'yō) with arrangements inspired by various international music genres, including Caribbean, Latin and African music.
 The group was co-founded by Katsumi Tanaka and Freddie Tsukamoto, with the goal of reviving min'yō as a "music for the people".

-The pair played casually around Fussa for a number of years with an assortment of musicians dropping in and out and eventually including Fussa "drumming legend" Sono.
+The pair played casually around Fussa for a number of years, with an assortment of musicians dropping in and out and eventually including Fussa "drumming legend" Sono.
 The turning point came when Tokyo roots scene veteran DADDY U joined the band as bass player and provided connections to a varied pool of musicians working across Tokyo.
-Through him the rest of the band was introduced.
+Through him, the rest of the band was introduced.

-They released their first album, Echoes of Japan in 2017 on P-Vine Records.
-In the album the Minyo Crusaders attempt to bring back Min'yo back to its 'common man' origins, going against the recent trend that Min'yo at-large had of appealing to the upper classes despite its working class roots.
+They released their first album, Echoes of Japan, in 2017 on P-Vine Records.
+In the album, the Minyo Crusaders attempt to bring Min'yo back to its 'common man' origins, going against the recent trend that Min'yo at-large had of appealing to the upper classes despite its working class roots.
 The album was later reissued on Mais Um in 2019.